franz-net/ga-sei-ss/README.md

 ---

+# Urgent Issues

+- JWT token is not stored in an http-only cookie
+- Issues with time conversion from UTC
+- Little details with styling and spacing on experimental MUI components
+- Role based routing on the Front End
+- User Administration
+- Editing a reservation has issues with the time picker

+---

 # Roadmap

 ## Near-Term

-- Store JWT token in `http-only` cookie
 - Finalize admin pages
 - Email notifications
-- Dynamic routes based on role

 ## Long-Term